 middle-school science instruction by giving in-service K-8 teachers an

 intensive set of courses to enhance both their science knowledge and

 their expertise in effective science pedagogy.
 Physicists,

-education researchers and curriculum developers work closely with each
+education researchers and curriculum developers worked closely with each

 other and with the teacher/learners to make sure that the science,

-educational methods, and coursework are at the highest possible level.
+educational methods, and coursework were at the highest possible level.

 In collaboration with

 and elsewhere, I have also been involved in efforts to improve science